-According to the Supreme Court of Canada's decision in 2012, there is no obligation to disclose HIV-positive status when having vaginal or anal sex if a condom is used and the HIV-positive partner has a "low" viral load (defined as less than 1500 copies/ml).
+According to the Supreme Court of Canada's decision in 2012, there is no obligation to disclose HIV-positive status when having vaginal and anal sex if a condom is used and the HIV-positive partner has a low viral load (defined as less than 1500 copies/ml).
 The Court concluded that, in such circumstances, there is no realistic possibility of transmission.

-This combination of two factors was the only circumstance in which the Supreme Court was prepared, based on the evidence before it in that case, to say clearly that there was no duty to disclose.
-But the Court did say there might be other circumstances in which there would be no duty to disclose.
-The Court said that its ruling "does not preclude the common law from adapting to future advances in treatment and to circumstances where risk factors other than those considered in this case are at play."
-5
+But the Court did say there might be other circumstances in which there would be no duty to disclose because there would be no realistic possibility of transmission.
+The Court said that its ruling "does not preclude the common law from adapting to future advances in treatment and to circumstances where risk factors other than those considered in this case are at play."5

-Despite this statement, the decision appeared to leave people open to prosecutions in a range of circumstances, and has in some cases been interpreted as always requiring both condom use and a low viral load in order to avoid being prosecuted.
-The decision was widely criticized for being unfair and at odds with scientific evidence about HIV and its transmission.
-It prompted leading Canadian scientists to speak out against the over-reach of the criminal law.4 Since the Supreme Court's decision in 2012, several people have indeed been charged for not disclosing their HIV-positive status before sex even if they used a condom (but had a viral load above "low"), while others who did not use a condom have been prosecuted even though they had a low or undetectable viral load.
-Some of those people have been convicted.
+However, the decision in 2012 appeared to leave people open to prosecutions in a range of circumstances, including when a condom was used or their viral load was low or undetectable.
+As such, the decision was widely criticized for being unfair and at odds with scientific evidence about the risks of HIV transmission; it also prompted leading Canadian scientists to speak out against the over-reach of the criminal law.6

+Since the Supreme Court's decision in 2012, several people have indeed been charged for not disclosing their HIV-positive status before sex even if they used a condom or had a low or undetectable viral load.
+Some of those people have been convicted, imprisoned and are now labelled sex offenders for life.

 But there have also been more recent, encouraging developments.
-The law is evolving as a growing number of judges, policymakers and Crown prosecutors
+Prosecutions and court decisions are evolving as a growing number of judges, policymakers and Crown prosecutors

-- understand that having a suppressed viral load prevents sexual transmission; and - recognize that there is negligible or no possibility of HIV transmission in other circumstances as well - i.e. not just the case, as was recognized in the Mabiordecision, where there is both a condom used andthe person with HIV has a low viral load.
+- understand that having a suppressed viral load, including where this results from effective HIV treatment, prevents transmission; and - recognize that there is negligible or no "possibility of HIV transmission" in other circumstances as well (i.e., not just, as was recognized in Mabior, where there is both condom use and the person with HIV has a low viral load).

-The law is still evolving in some areas, as are prosecutorial policies and court decisions.
+The law is still evolving in some areas, as are prosecutorial policies and decisions.
 Some incremental positive changes are coming about as a result of community advocacy, but more change is needed.
-In the meantime, the continued uncertainty in the law is a challenge for people living with HIV who are trying to navigate their legal obligation to disclose.
+In the meantime, continued uncertainty in the law is a challenge for people living with HIV who are trying to navigate their legal obligation to disclose.